haruiz/geminiplayground/README.md

 ![Gemini Logo](https://raw.githubusercontent.com/haruiz/geminiplayground/main/images/logo.png)

-Gemini-Playground provides a Python interface and a UI to interact with last Google's Gemini's version, `models/gemini-1.5-pro-latest`.
+Gemini-Playground provides a Python interface and a UI to interact with last Google's Gemini's version, `models/gemini-1.5-pro-latest`, and other variants of Gemini.
 With Gemini Playground, you can:

 * **Engage in conversation with your data:** Upload images, and videos using a simple API and